 Mason thinks stem-cell therapy hasn’t quite reached the inflection point, but it is near.
 Here, too, he sees a comparison with Tommy John: “It took a while for them to perfect the procedure so that more and more doctors could do the surgery and reproduce the results well.”

 Right now, Mason says, there is a relatively small handful of doctors who can do stem-cell therapy for UCL tears, but that list is growing rapidly.
 For example, the annual conference of the Orthobiologic Institute—a professional organization for regenerative medicine researchers and practitioners—started in 2009 with 20 or so doctors; last year’s event had nearly 1,000.

-“Some players can throw faster after they have the surgery” The Angels didn’t want to talk to me about why they decided to go public with Heaney and Richards’ stem-cell therapies.
+The Angels didn’t want to talk to me about why they decided to go public with Heaney and Richards’ stem-cell therapies.
 Perhaps that’s because Heaney’s, on May 2, 2016, was unsuccessful.
 The 25-year-old former first-round draft pick underwent Tommy John surgery in July of that year after failing to regain strength in his left arm.
 He’ll miss the entire 2017 season, setting back a promising young career.